 Mannington roundabout is a key intersection in Swindon’s strategic road network, connecting the M4 Junction 16 to the town centre and beyond.
 Due to the increase in traffic on Swindon’s roads this junction has, over the years, become heavily congested at peak times.

 Funding has been secured from the Swindon and Wiltshire Local Enterprise Partnership to develop a scheme aimed at alleviating the congestion and improving conditions for those using the roundabout.
 This project is part of a package of measures totalling £3.2 million which will deliver a Quality Bus Corridor from Wichelstowe to the town centre, providing more reliable journey times.

 Work on the scheme began in February 2018 with the successful removal of the Wootton Bassett Road bus lane between Mannington Roundabout and the railway bridge.

 The work on Tewkesbury Way was completed in July 2018 and involved the removal of the physical traffic island and shortening of the bus lane in order to extend the 3 lane approach Mannington Roundabout, providing more queuing space.

-The final phase of the project will be based at Mannington Retail Park and will begin after the main Christmas period has finished.
-Construction of a new merging on-slip lane from the retail park onto Great Western Way will reduce the volume of traffic leaving the retail park at Wootton Bassett Road and entering Mannington roundabout.
-In the retail park itself, Telford Way, which is a public highway, will be widened and new traffic signs will be provided to make the internal flow much simpler and more effective.
+The final phase of the project will be based at Mannington Retail Park.
+Construction of a new merging on-slip lane from the retail park onto Great Western Way (A3102) will reduce the volume of traffic leaving the retail park at Wootton Bassett Road and entering Mannington Roundabout.
+Within the retail park itself, Telford Way will be widened to allow for two-way flow and new traffic signs will be installed, improving the internal flow to make it much simpler and efficient.